veeral-patel/incidents/README.md

 This script will install INCIDENTS, provision an initial user account for you, and print out the login credentials.

+Docker and Docker Compose are required.

 ```
 chmod +x install.sh && ./install.sh
 ```

 Then visit http://localhost:80

-**Don't run this in production!** Files are stored on disk, the database is not secured, and you won't be able to invite other users, as email sending hasn't been set up.
+**Don't run this setup in production!** Files are stored on disk, the database is not secured, and you won't be able to invite other users, as email sending hasn't been set up.
+Just use this setup to try out the tool.

 ### Dark theme